Why choose a strong oil?

 Even mixing products with beverages or food, so they want a product that is strong enough to hold up.

 What is strong CBD oil good for?

-Cannabidiol, or CBD, is a compound that naturally promotes wellness through its effects on the endocannabinoid system, which helps us regulate many important bodily functions.
+Cannabidiol, or CBD oil, is a compound that naturally promotes wellness through its effects on the endocannabinoid system, which helps us regulate many important bodily functions.
 When CBD enters the blood stream, it interacts indirectly with our internal cannabinoid receptors to promote balance from within.
-Ingesting CBD oil or applying it sublingually (underneath the tongue) can offer many wellness benefits, including:
+Ingesting CBD oil or applying it sublingually (underneath the tongue) may offer many wellness benefits, including:

-- Alleviation from pain and inflammation—many studies have shown that CBD has anti-inflammatory and analgesic effects that can reduce pain for a variety of conditions, like injuries, autoimmune disorders, and chronic pain.
+- Alleviation from pain and inflammation—some studies have shown that CBD has anti-inflammatory and analgesic effects that can reduce pain for a variety of conditions, like injuries, autoimmune disorders, and chronic pain.

 Although for some people, they may require stronger doses of CBD to see effective results.
 Because of this, CBD oils with higher potencies are highly sought after, and may be better suited for those with chronic conditions who have trouble finding relief from traditional remedies.

-What’s the difference between full and broad spectrum?
+What’s the difference between full- and broad-spectrum oil?

 On the other hand, CBD isolates have no additional cannabinoids.
 These products only feature CBD, but still offer many potential benefits and often taste less “earthy” than fuller spectrum CBD oils.